happystep/happystep/README.md

 ### What I’m working on
 - Building and evolving resilient data platform foundations
-- Implementing Infrastructure as Code (Terraform) for reproducible data environments
+- Implementing Infrastructure as Code for reproducible data environments
 - Improving data governance, metadata, lineage, and quality frameworks
 - Learning more about architecture, orchestration, and modern data stack tools